elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 For the first sender, I used a complete Arduino Pro Mini and removed some parts to save energy - which hardly makes sense in retrospective.
 I would rather chose a plain Atmel MCU like AtTiny 85, AtMega32u4 or AtMega328 like I did for the second approach.
 For easier deployment, we'll add a software implemented USB-Stack and bootloader to the next sender.

+Additionally, I had some fun etching the small pcb for the second sender at home ;-)